 It’s also a good idea to let them feed themselves.
-Yes, they might make a mess, and they might take a while to finish a meal, but if you can give them food that they don’t need help with eating, then it will make mealtimes a bit more interesting for them.
+Yes, they might make a mess, and they might take a while to finish a meal, but if you can give them food that they don’t need help with eating, it will make mealtimes a bit more interesting.
 They will also feel less pressure to eat.

-If you feel you’ve tried everything, and you fear your child might be losing weight, then don’t feel ashamed or worried about asking for help.
+If you feel you’ve tried everything and fear your child might be losing weight, don’t feel ashamed or worried about asking for help.